mimic-sussex/sema/assets/tutorial/03-machine-learning/06-ml-libraries/index.md

 Lalolib is also available.
 https://mlweb.loria.fr/lalolab/lalolib.html

 Lalolib supplies useful linear algebra functions that aren't present in tensorflow.js.
-You can see examples of how it's use in the conceptor and echo state network examples.
+You can see examples of how it's used in the conceptor and echo state network examples.

 ```
 let a = ones(10);